RahimRezgui/CodeJS/README.md

 2. `export OPENAI_API_KEY="your_openai_key"`
 3. `export ANTHROPIC_API_KEY="your_anthropic_key"`

-Update the .env file with the Google AI API key
+> Update the .env file with the Google AI API key

-## Run
+## Run:

 `node server.js`

 **Access the editor: Open http://localhost:3200/editor**

-## Contributing
+## Contributing:

-Contributions are welcome!
+> Contributions are welcome!

-Fork the repository
+> Fork the repository
-Create a feature branch
+> Create a feature branch
-Commit changes
+> Commit changes
-Push to the branch
+> Push to the branch
-Open a Pull Request
+> Open a Pull Request

-License
+## License:
 MIT License